pestsov-v/e-commerce-shop-on-node-js/README.md

 ### Install one mongoDB atlas account.
 Create cluster and one user.
 This user neeeded because our need a userId.

-### Then you need to refactor in index js url andress in variable "url".
-Nessesary: You need to add a your unique passward in fields passward.
+### Then you need to refactor in index js url adress in variable "url".
+Nessesary: You need to add a your unique passward in fields passward!
 This paswward you will get when you registration user in mongoDB Atlas

 ```
 async function start() {